anavarro9731/soap/src/setup.md

 az account set -s "SubscriptionNameOrIdHere" az account show

-# then
+# then you will need to identify or create the resource-group
+# finally you can execute
-az ad sp create-for-rbac --name SoapServicePrincipal{or ProjectSpecificNameIfYouWantToSegregateSecurity} --role Contributor --scopes /subscriptions/{SubscriptionId}
+az ad sp create-for-rbac --name SoapServicePrincipal{or ProjectSpecificNameIfYouWantToSegregateSecurity} --role Contributor --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1}
-# it's important to set the subscription if there is more than one
-# if you want to lock it down beyond the subscription to a resource group for example, you will need to create the resource-group
-# in advance before you execute this line and then you can replace the scope param with --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1}

 to verify
 az ad sp list --display-name SoapServicePrincipal